CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab24.md

 ### Task 2.3: Add code to generate suggested tags

+In this task, you will enhance the Python application to extract and display suggested tags for analyzed images, providing additional context about their contents.

 It can sometimes be useful to identify relevant *tags* that provide clues about the contents of an image.

 1. In the code editor, in the **AnalyzeImage** function, find the comment **Get image tags** and add the following code: